 Rugged Combo 3 and Rugged Combo 3 Touch let students position their iPad in a variety of ways based on the task at hand.

-With the Crayon, students can draw, write notes, practice handwriting, and more in a completely intuitive way.
+With Crayon or Logitech Pen, students can draw, write notes, practice handwriting, and more in a completely intuitive way.

 Standalone mics can help students hear and be heard - and may just inspire the a future streaming star.